Our Team

 - Treasurer James Roth – CNSC User

-- Secretary Bruce Erickson – University of Winnipeg
+- Secretary Bruce Erickson – University of Manitoba

 - Executive-at-large James Kushny- Director at Large (General)